A comparatively short walk with big views across the inner and outer North Isles, and west along Rousay’s dramatic northern coast.

 The Rousay Crafthub is an excellent example of the close links between Rousay and the neighbouring islands of Egilsay and Wyre, showcasing arts and crafts from all three communities.

 - Food & drink

-The Taversoe is the local pub and restaurant, found close to the pier, and there’s a well-stocked shop at the north east corner of the island.
+The Taversoe is the local pub and restaurant, found west of the pier, and there’s a well-stocked shop at the north east corner of the island.

 - Transport & services

 Daily ferries connect Rousay and Tingwall on the Orkney Mainland.
 View timetables on the Orkney Ferries website.
 Orkney's number six bus service runs between Kirkwall and Tingwall daily.
 View the full timetable on the Orkney Islands Council website.

 Bike hire is available from Trumland Farm - phone 01856 821 252 or email firstname.lastname@example.org for availability and booking.

 Public toilets are available at the Rousay pier.
 Petrol and diesel are available from the island shop too.